A Guide to IR35

 Yes.
-Under any circumstance you can challenge the decision but we expect that if you’re deemed Outside IR35, you’ll be rather happy.
-Therefore, those determined as Inside IR35 will be able to submit your dispute within the Worksome platform, who work with tax advisors who will review your dispute and resolve it quickly.
+Under any circumstance, you can challenge the decision but we expect that if you’re deemed Outside IR35, you’ll be rather happy.
+Therefore, those determined as Inside IR35 will be able to submit their dispute within the Worksome platform, who work with tax advisors who will review your dispute and resolve it quickly.
 Legally, and at any time throughout your assignment, you can lodge a dispute and this must be resolved within 45 days.
 But through Worksome we aim to conclude this within an estimated 48 hours.

-If you disagree with the IR35 determination result, and can produce material evidence to support your grounds for a revised determination, you can file a dispute.
+If you disagree with the IR35 determination result and can produce material evidence to support your grounds for a revised determination, you can file a dispute.
 Follow the guide below:

 Procedure for disputing an IR35 INSIDE determination

 Each assignment will be judged on its own merits so there isn’t a one size fits all approach.
 However, IR35 is not trying to punish the truly self-employed so there are things you can do to support this.
-Professional insurances, marketing costs, concurrent projects are examples of what you would expect to see from a self-employed worker.
+Professional insurances, marketing costs, and concurrent projects are examples of what you would expect to see from a self-employed worker.
 The same can be said for working remotely, using your own equipment and rectifying mistakes at your own cost.

 Does Worksome insure IR35 determinations made in the platform?

 Yes.
 All status determinations made post-6th April under the new reforms are underwritten by a Fee Payer policy that protects against future HMRC investigation and/or additional tax liabilities.
 This means that projects deemed 'Outside IR35' from the questions answered by both parties using Worksome will be covered, should HMRC ever challenge the payments.

 What’s the alternative to managing this process with Worksome?